manuscriptum/Fun_Portal/README.md

-ITWS -I Project.
+Fun Portal.

-It is a simple web2py app that consists of Games and Quiz.
+It is a simple web2py app that consists of Games and Quiz, made for a subject's project.